christosgalano/christosgalano.github.io/_drafts/chaos-engineering.md

 ---
 title: "Chaos Engineering"
-excerpt: "Shaping Resilient Systems in a Complex World"
+excerpt: "Chaos Engineering is a disciplined approach to identifying failures before they result in outages.
+By proactively testing how a system responds under stress, you can identify and fix failures before they become headline news."
-tagline: "Enhancing System Resilience through Controlled Chaos"
+tagline: "Enhancing system resilience through controlled chaos"
 header:
   overlay_color: "#24292f"
   teaser: assets/images/testing/chaos-engineering.webp